Bidon15/popsigner/doc/product/PRD.md

 This document defines the requirements for implementing a custom Cosmos-SDK `keyring.Keyring` backend that leverages OpenBao (the open-source fork of HashiCorp Vault) Transit engine for secure `secp256k1` signing operations.
 The keyring integrates with Celestia's Go client for transaction signing and broadcasting without storing private keys locally.

+**Product Name:** POPSigner (formerly BanhBaoRing)

+POPSigner is Point-of-Presence signing infrastructure—a distributed signing layer designed to live inline with execution, not behind an API queue.

 ### Minimum Version Requirements

 | Package | Minimum Version |